 7. Go Shopping with the Locals

 The majority of guides suggest going shopping at places such as the Silk Market, Yashou or Wangfujing.
-The Silk Market and Yashou are mostly intended for foreign tourists and sell counterfeit goods of all types.
+The Silk Market and Yashou are some of the most famous shopping Beijing attractions and are mostly intended for foreign tourists and sell counterfeit goods of all types.
 Wangfujin is where you will find stores selling the most famous international brands (with astronomical prices).

 If you’re looking to buy quality local-brand products, I recommend that you visit these other places:

 - Xidan is the most popular part of Beijing for buying local-brand and international clothing.
-Normally it’s packed with people (especially on the weekends), and I don’t recommend it if you’re afraid of crowds.
+The market is usually very busy, especially on weekends.
 In Xidan, you will find giant shopping malls with multiple floors where you will find well-priced clothing.
 It’s located at the Xidan subway stop on lines 2 and 4.

-- Zhonguancun is the electronics district, where you will find enormous buildings filled with all of the electronics that you can imagine.
+- Zhonguancun is the electronics district.
+You’ll find enormous buildings filled with all of the electronics that you can imagine.
 Make sure you bargain well for the price and check that everything works properly, as scams are common.
 It’s located on the Zhonguancun subway stop on line 4.

-- Panjiayuan is an outdoor antiques market with hundreds of sales booths, and which is worth visiting even if you don’t want to buy anything.
-The main attraction of Panjiayuan is that it allows you to take a trip around China’s recent history through its everyday objects.
-If you’re not an expert on antiques, you should be careful with the products that are sold there, as they can be counterfeit.
+- Panjiayuan is an outdoor antique market with hundreds of sales booths.
+It’s worth visiting even if you don’t want to buy anything.
+The main attraction of Panjiayuan is that you can take a trip through China’s recent history through its everyday objects.
+If you’re not an expert on antiques, be careful with the everything on sale, they might be counterfeit.
 Panjiayuan (潘家园旧货市场) is located at 18, Huawei Li (Panjiayuan Road), Chaoyang District.

 About the Author